What does Connie mean?

-Connie \c(on)-nie\ as a name for boys (also used as girls' name Connie).
-Connie's roots are English, Irish, Gaelic, Old German and Latin, and Connie means "hound, wolf; high; brave, bold ruler or counsel; horn".
-Connie is a variant of Conan (English, Irish, Gaelic): anglicized form of Conán (Celtic).
+Connie [con-nie] as a name for boys (also used as girls' name Connie) has its roots in Old German and Latin, and Connie means "hound, wolf; high; brave, bold ruler or counsel; horn".
+Connie is a variant form of Conan (English, Irish, Gaelic): anglicized version of Conán (Celtic).
 Connie is also a variation of Conrad (Old German): usual English spelling of Konrad.
 Connie is also used as a variation of Cornelius (Latin).

-Displayed below is the baby name popularity of Connie for boys.
-Connie reached its peak position of #547 in the U.S. during 1940-1949, but is not ranked at the moment.
-(2014 Birth Statistics)
+Connie reached its peak position of #500 in the U.S. in the 1940s, but is not ranked at the moment.
+(2015 Birth Statistics)

 Which version is better?with its source forms and related boy names.
 Conrad (#625 last year), Cornelius (#1204), Cornel, Conan and Con are the prominent related forms of Connie rated in the Top 2000.
 Usage of these relations of Connie was common among parents in the 1880s (usage of 0.1%) and is now significantly lower.